 Our greatest short coming in education these past few years has been to ignore the brain research that is richly available to us that affirms that implementing multi-sensory activities, pursuing meaningful tasks, exploring a variety of skills with real world applications is optimal learning and that it needs to be practiced regularly.

 In an authentic learning model the emphasis is mainly on the quality of process and innovation.
-The emphasis isn't about understanding teacher speak and regurgitating content just for a unit test, it's about developing a set of culminating skills sets, within a realistic timeline, using self-motivated inquiry methods to create a useful product to be shared with a specific audience.
+The emphasis isn't about understanding teacher speak and regurgitating content for a unit test, it's about developing a set of culminating skills sets, within a realistic timeline, using self-motivated inquiry methods to create a useful product to be shared with a specific audience.
+More importantly, the content is used as it is properly intended - to be records, research, plans and artifacts that support the authentic main event.

 Comparing the authentic learning model to other models of education.
 Steve Revington